Skip to content

 For most cases, a persistent Chrome profile is simpler and doesn't require any setup.
 Use the relay approach below only when you need to interact with a browser that's already running.

 This uses the Shiplight Chrome Extension as a relay between your agent and your browser.
-See setup instructions below — you'll need to install the extension and enable the relay server.
+See Attach to Existing Browser for setup — you'll need to install the extension and enable the relay server.
+A direct CDP connection (no extension) is also supported.

 Attach to my browser and check if the payment form